Available for: Oauth 1.0.: Jira Server and Data Center ((On-Premise) (LDAP-protected))

 ✏️ If you are not a Jira System administrator, please send the WebHook URL to your Jira administrator to create a webhook on the Jira side.

 How to apply the WebHook

-- To get to the WebHooks page in Jira go to Administration > System > Advanced > WebHooks.
-Alternatively, use the following link having added the unique name of your Jira instance (the link works for both Server and Cloud although we cannot guarantee the success for every version): https://JiraInstanceName/plugins/servlet/webhooks
+- To get to the WebHooks page in Jira, go to Administration > System > Advanced > WebHooks.
+Alternatively, use the following link having added the unique name of your Jira instance (the link works for both Server and Cloud although we cannot guarantee success for every version): https://JiraInstanceName/plugins/servlet/webhooks

-- Click Create a WebHook - the button should be in the top right corner:
+Click Create a WebHook - the button is in the top right corner:

 Create a WebHook button

 - Enter the WebHook Name, set the WebHook status as Enabled, paste the WebHook URL copied from Miro:

 System Webhooks in Jira

 - Choose the events updated and deleted in the Issue section and click Create:

 Jira WebHook settings